 Coal-fired baseload generation plants are under immense strain as wholesale electricity prices have plunged to a six-year low.
 Put simply, coal has become unprofitable.

-The causes are weak demand due to the Covid 19 pandemic, a very mild summer, and the glut of renewable energy hitting the market.
+The causes are weak demand due to the COVID-19 pandemic, a very mild summer, and a glut of renewable energy hitting the market.

 The situation for coal generators is looking dire, as power plants need wholesale prices to be at least $50 per Megawatt Hour to break even.